giampaolo/psutil/docs/platform.rst

 Notes:

 - Linux wheels are built for both glibc (manylinux) and musl.
-- macOS wheels are universal2 (include both x86_64 and arm64 slices).
+- macOS wheels are built per architecture: Intel ones require macOS 10.15, arm64 ones require macOS 11, the first version running on Apple Silicon.
+  Older systems can still compile from source, down to macOS 10.7.
 - Windows wheels are labeled AMD64 or ARM64 according to architecture.
 - Other architectures (i686, ppc64le, s390x, riscv64, ...) are supported but
   not CI-tested.
 They can be compiled from the source tarball